 Most people think a personal trainer is a luxury only for the rich and famous.
 You see celebrities on TV talking about their personal trainers, personal chefs, and nutritionists and think, “Well, it’s easy to be in fantastic shape when you have all that!”
 The truth is, you can have all of that if you look carefully at your priorities and your budget.
 But how much is the right amount to spend for you personally?
 Just because you have $500 set aside, does that mean you have to spend all $500?
-In this article, I’m going to discuss how you can afford a personal trainer, and what kinds of packages might be right for your budget and your fitness routine.
+In this article, I’m going to discuss how you can afford a personal trainer in Philadelphia, and what kinds of packages might be right for your budget and your fitness routine.

 Most people laugh when someone suggests they get a personal trainer.
 How could they possibly afford it?
 I’m willing to bet you have more money to put towards your own health than you think, but it has to become a priority for you.